Eugenio-DT/Security-UseCases/core-security-domains/Threat Detection and Response/use-cases/cloud-environments/azure/user-account-brute-force/user-account-brute-force.md

 ## Use-case

 ### Introduction and Goals
-This use-case aims at demonstrating how to use Dynatrace platform to detect brute-froce attacks towards user accounts by analyzing and querying [Microsoft Entra ID sign-in logs](https://learn.microsoft.com/en-us/entra/identity/monitoring-health/concept-sign-ins).
+This use-case aims at demonstrating how to use Dynatrace platform to detect brute-froce attack attempts towards user accounts by analyzing and querying [Microsoft Entra ID sign-in logs](https://learn.microsoft.com/en-us/entra/identity/monitoring-health/concept-sign-ins).

 The main **goals** of the present use-case are:
 1. Show how to setup and use Dyntrace to monitor sign-in user activities through Microsoft Entra ID sign-in logs